Skip to content

 { "type": "evaluate", "name": "...", "expression": "..." }

-Procedure — DO NOT skip steps:
+Procedure — do not skip steps:

-2. For EACH referenced path, call:
+2. For each referenced path, call:

 text